How your eating habits can impact on your exam success

 Eating well is good for both your mental and physical health.
 When it comes to exams and studying, you want to be at your best so that means eating the right foods to ensure your concentration levels are where they need to be.
 We have put together some tips to ensure that you can eat your way to exam success.

 When it comes to planning snacks and meals at exam time, it's important to make sure you're eating well.

 Avoid skipping meals

-No matter how rushed you are try to avoid skipping meals especially breakfast.
+No matter how rushed you are, try to avoid skipping meals especially breakfast.
 Starting your day with breakfast gets your body going and maintains your concentration for the day.
 Have a look at our breakfast for busy people article.

-Eat plenty fruit and vegetables
+Eat plenty of fruit and vegetables

 It might sound like hard work but try to add fruit or vegetables to every meal if possible.
 Simple ways to increase your fruit and veg intake include smoothies, adding banana to toast, adding fruit to porridge or breakfast cereals.
 Here's some advice on getting enough fruit and veg.

 Try to drink eight glasses to keep your body hydrated.
 By drinking enough water you are also less likely to be as hungry.
 If you’re not a fan of water on its own try adding a sugar free diluted squash.